-3 MSPB will take the following steps to ensure that requests for reasonable accommodation are not denied because of cost.
+&lt;sup>3 MSPB will take the following steps to ensure that requests for reasonable accommodation are not denied because of cost.
 MSPB will ensure that managers and hiring officials authorized to grant or deny requests for reasonable accommodation are informed that they must consider all resources available to the agency as a whole when determining whether reasonable accommodation can be provided without undue hardship.
-MSPB will also accommodation requests to determine if undue hardship exists, the RAC should follow the standards in 5 C.F.R. part 1614 and refer to EEOC's Enforcement Guidance on Reasonable Accommodation and Undue Hardship under the Americans with Disabilities Act," EEOC Notice No. 915.002 (October 17, 2002);
+MSPB will also ensure that the decision-makers are aware of, and know how to arrange for the use of, agency resources available to provide the accommodation, including any centralized fund the agency may have for that purpose.

-- b.
-Medical documentation that is too vague or inadequate to establish that the individual is a qualified individual with a disability potentially entitled to a reasonable accommodation of the basis of the disability; - c.
-The requested accommodation would require the removal of an essential function of the job; - d.
-The requested accommodation would require the lowering of a performance or production standard; - e.
-The requested accommodation would not be effective or is not the most appropriate accommodation under the circumstances and/or there are no alternative reasonable accommodations; and, - f.
-The individual refuses to accept alternative accommodation deemed effective by the RAC and the decision-maker. - (5) When the decision-maker denies a specific, requested accommodation, but offers to provide an effective alternative accommodation, the written decision should explain the reasons for the denial of the requested accommodation and the reason the management official selected the alternative as effective. - (6) In determining whether an individual with a disability poses a direct threat, the factors to be considered include: - a.
+- f.
+The individual refuses to accept alternative accommodation deemed effective by the RAC and the decision-maker. - (5) When the decision-maker denies a specific requested accommodation, but offers to provide an effective alternative reasonable accommodation, the decision-maker must consult with the RAC before issuing a written decision to the requester.
+The written decision should explain the reasons for the denial of the requested accommodation and the reason the management official selected the alternative as effective. - (6) When there is disagreement between the RAC and decision-maker regarding whether to provide a reasonable accommodation, the RAC and decision-maker must consult the Executive Director before a final determination is made regarding the request. - (7) In determining whether an individual with a disability poses a direct threat, the factors to be considered include: - a.
 The duration of the risk; - b.
 The nature and severity of the potential harm; - c.
 The likelihood that the potential harm will occur; and, - d.
 The imminence of the potential harm.